Search for

 The Navy began taking delivery of the first production F-14A models in the early 1970s.
 However, these aircraft were hampered by inadequate Pratt & Whitney TF30 engines that limited the Tomcat's performance and reliability.
 Several aircraft were eventually upgraded to the F-14A+ standard (later known as the F-14B) that added much improved General Electric F110 engines.
 The final production model was the F-14D equipped with an improved APG-71 radar.
 After the fall of the Soviet Union, the F-14's air defense mission was considered obsolete, so many aircraft were further upgraded with a limited ground attack capability during the 1990s.

 Numerous additional upgrade programs were also proposed by Grumman in the hopes of keeping the F-14 in service beyond 2010.
 Most recent of these concepts were the Super Tomcat, Attack Super Tomcat, and ASF-14 which would add a far more thorough ground attack capability.
 Unfortunately, the existing F-14 fleet requires extensive maintenance and has become too expensive to keep in service.
 Phaseout of the F-14 had originally been scheduled for 2010 or 2012, but has been moved progressively forward as the F/A-18E/F Super Hornet has entered service.
 The final F-14A squadron was retired in 2004 and the last F-14B was removed from service in 2005.
 Only two squadrons of the F-14D remain operational and concluded the Tomcat's final combat tour in February 2006.
-The last F-14 squadron is currently scheduled to be retired and transition to the F-18F in May 2006.
+The last F-14 squadron was disbanded and transitioned to the F-18F in May 2006.

 Data below for F-14A and F-14D